 3. 3

-Choose Tagalog (Experimental) as your caption language, select the audio track, then pick caption length.
+Choose Tagalog (Experimental) as your caption language, select your audio track, then pick caption length.
+Tagalog (Experimental) is spoken by ~28 million speakers, primarily in Philippines.

 4. 4